Hatshepsut: The woman who dared to become pharaoh

 Usually, these were only possible when the land of Egypt was at peace and had significant levels of wealth to afford such a journey.

-However, none of the previous trade missions were on the scale of what Hatshepsut attempted.
+Regardless, none of the previous trade missions were on the scale of what Hatshepsut attempted.

 One of the most sought-after resources from Punt was incense resin.
-Incense was one of the most important elements of ceremonies in Egyptian temples, as it was burned used in purification rituals and in the mummification process.
+Incense was one of the most important elements of ceremonies in Egyptian temples, as it was used in purification rituals and in the mummification process.

 One of the most interesting goods they returned with were 31 young myrrh trees, which it appears that Hatshepsut had planted in Egypt in hopes of reducing the dependency on Punt for future myrrh resin.

-The Egyptian artists made a concerted effort to show them in particularly exotic ways.
-Their skin colour, their physical appearance, their houses, the body shapes of the people, and their names, are all carefully shown.
+Their skin colour, physical appearance, houses, the body shapes of the people, and their names, are all carefully shown.

 This may have been a way of impressing the Egyptians with how remarkable it was that the pharaoh had managed to reach this mysterious land.